- about us

 Description: Learn more about the treatment of TMJ Dysfunction, sciatica conditions, and additional, more direct positions for many of the techniques previously learned in NMT I, II, III.
 Also taught is pelvic stabilization and self-care techniques.
 This workshop is entirely hands-on.

 Important Information: This is possibly the last time this workshop will be offered.
 There needs to be a minimum of 6 people in the workshop.
-All registration must happen 2 weeks prior to the worskhop start date.
+WE ARE ACCEPTING REGISTRATION PAYMENT IN FULL UNTIL MARCH 17, 2016.

 Instructor: Cindy Haas, NCTMB